DanFeinstat/5e-Spellbook-Builder/README.md

 This list is not exhaustive nor certain.

 - Add spells from supplemental materials
+- On mobile view change spell cards to modals
 - Add more filtering options
 - Add more account customization
 -Add optional character details for storing content such as spell DCs